thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 authors: ['thehellmaker']
 ---

-## What is this about?
+## What is this?

-I wanted to understand what actually happens when you call `.backward()` in PyTorch.
-Not the high-level "it computes gradients" explanation, but the actual mechanics.
-Turns out, Andrej Karpathy built exactly what I needed: **micrograd**, a ~150 line autograd engine that implements backpropagation from scratch.
+This post breaks down the math and code behind [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd), a ~150 line autograd engine that implements backpropagation from scratch.

-This post is my study notes.
-I'm writing it as a reference for myself, but maybe it helps you too.
+Karpathy also has a [2.5 hour YouTube video](https://www.youtube.com/watch?v=VMj-3S1tku0) building micrograd from zero.
+If you prefer video, watch that.
+This post covers the same material in written form with the math spelled out.

-The [micrograd repo](https://github.com/karpathy/micrograd) has two files that matter:
+The repo has two files:
 - `engine.py` (~95 lines): The autograd engine
 - `nn.py` (~60 lines): Neural network building blocks

-That's it.
-Two files, and you can train a neural network.
+That's enough to train a small neural network.

----

-## Some background
+### Quick history

-Backpropagation has been around since the 1970s (Seppo Linnainmaa's thesis), but it really took off in 1986 when Rumelhart, Hinton, and Williams published ["Learning representations by back-propagating errors"](https://www.nature.com/articles/323533a0).
+Backpropagation has been around since the 1970s (Seppo Linnainmaa's thesis), but took off in 1986 when Rumelhart, Hinton, and Williams published ["Learning representations by back-propagating errors"](https://www.nature.com/articles/323533a0).
 That paper showed you could train multi-layer networks with it.

-Karpathy made micrograd because he believes you don't really understand something until you build it.
-He has a great [YouTube video](https://www.youtube.com/watch?v=VMj-3S1tku0) walking through the whole thing if you prefer video.

 ---